IBM/check_spectrumarchive/README.md

-# check_spectrumarchive
+# Introduction to check_spectrumarchive
 This script performs checks for different components of Spectrum Archive EE.
-The components that are checked are:
+The components that can be checked are:
 - status of the software
 - nodes
 - tape drives